-Here are some of the benefits of using mobile devices for kids with learning and attention issues:
+Here are some of the benefits of using mobile devices for kids with learning and thinking differences:

-- Kids who need more AT tools can download apps onto their mobile devices from the iTunes App Store (iOS) and Google Play Store (Android).
-There are lots of apps that can help kids with learning and attention issues.
+Kids who need more AT tools can download apps onto their mobile devices from the iTunes App Store (iOS) and Google Play Store (Android).
+There are lots of apps that can help kids with learning and thinking differences.
 For instance, Voice Dream Reader is a full-featured text-to-speech app available for both iOS and Android.

-- Smartphones and tablets have touchscreens, which some kids with learning and attention issues may prefer.
+Smartphones and tablets have touchscreens, which some kids with learning and thinking differences may prefer.

 There are some drawbacks, too: